 Some market participants are so greedy that they fall into any kind of get-rich-quick tips and suggestions.
 They don’t do their own research before investing.

-Some fraudsters try to get these greedy investors and traders to their network using different types of methods such as by sending unsolicited emails, SMS and calls.
+Some fraudsters try to get these greedy investors and traders to their network using different types of methods such as by asking to join social media network sites to get tips, sending unsolicited emails, SMS and calls.

 When certain investors and traders fall into the trap, these fraudsters make money either by selling or buying stocks.
 You can also be asked to transfer a certain amount of money to their account in order to get stock market tips.